 Tobacco Retail Enforcement

 Act 112 of 2002, an Act amending Titles 18 and 53 of the Pennsylvania Consolidated Statutes, prohibiting the sale of tobacco to minors.
 In 2002, Pennsylvania's Act 112 amended Section 6305 of the Crimes Code and created new fines for clerks and owners of tobacco retail stores.
+In Nov.
+2019, Act 112 was amended again to raise the minimum age of sale for all tobacco products from 18-21.
 The Act:

-- Prohibits sales of tobacco products to a minor (individual under 18 years of age).
+- Prohibits sales of tobacco products to individuals under 21 years of age).

-- Prohibits the furnishing of a tobacco product to a minor (selling tobacco to a minor).
+- Prohibits the furnishing of a tobacco product to any individual under 21 years of age.

-- Prohibits vending machines to be in any place where a minor can gain access without the supervision of a parent or guardian.
+- Prohibits vending machines to be in any place where an underage purchaser can gain access without the supervision of a parent or guardian.

 - Restricts displaying or offering for sale a cigarette out of a pack.